All posts

 Step 1: Install the Outlook Add-in

-Users can install FlowRunner directly from the Microsoft AppSource store or admins can deploy it organization-wide via Microsoft 365 admin center.
+Users can install FlowRunner directly from Microsoft Marketplace (formerly AppSource) or admins can deploy it organization-wide via Microsoft 365 admin center.

 Step 2: Connect Your Salesforce Org